Raku/atom-language/CONTRIBUTING.md

   to implement.

 ## Making Changes to the Grammar and Helpful Tips:

-### Atom Grammars

-* Atom uses a TextMate type grammar.
-While TextMate uses plist's(XMLish), Atom stores them in JSON format.
-* The code that Atom uses to actually process the grammars is called [first-mate][first-mate].
-* Lines above and below each other that are on the same indentation level are _unordered_.
-If you need rules to apply in a specified order, make sure you put curly brackets around them.
-* Atom uses the [Oniguruma][Oniguruma] Regex engine which is the same one that Ruby uses.
-More details in the section below.

-  ### Escaping
-  **Important escaping is very easy to mess up.
-Use the included scripts to get to an unescaped version, edit on that one, and then escape it again**

- * The best thing to use when editing is use `dev/escape.raku` or `dev/unescape.raku` to escape or unescape text.
-These scripts accept STDIN and output an escaped/unescaped version.

-* I usually copy the text `xclip -o | dev/unescape.raku` work on the text and then copy back and do`xclip -o | dev/escape.raku`

-* (though often I do `xclip -o | dev/Xescape.raku | xclip` and it lands right back on the clipboard but in a differently escaped version.
-This will prevent accidents with the escaping which are very easy to do (can cause silent bugs or worse).

 ### Oniguruma Regex Engine
 * The Oniguruma regex engine is used by all programs which utilize